-<headline>NewsML-G2 v2.7 is approved</headline>
+<headline>Latest version of NewsML-G2 is approved</headline>

 Note that we may also have a headline in the content itself - some providers like to deliver the headline in the article, others do not.
 The <contentMeta> headline may be also used independently of any content, and for example when the content is binary yet still requires some textual identification.